 The BabyZen Yoyo is a very lightweight travel stroller that folds flat easily and can be stored in the overhead luggage compartment due to its smaller size.

-Since it only weighs 12.8 pounds, it’s not so heavy that parents or other users will struggle to carry and move the stroller when their baby is not in it.
+It’s not so heavy that parents or other users will struggle to carry and move the stroller when their baby is not in it.

 Even though the stroller is designed to be very compact, the frame is incredibly durable and made from a lightweight aluminum.
 This aluminum is durable enough to keep the frame of the stroller in shape and to protect the child.